Rosalie Trombley

-Rosalie Trombley (September 18, 1939 – November 23, 2021) was a Canadian music director of AM Top 40 radio station CKLW, also known as "The Big 8".
+Rosalie Trombley (September 18, 1939 – November 23, 2021) was a Canadian music director of Windsor, Ontario AM Top 40 radio station CKLW, also known as "The Big 8".
 She was known for her ability to select songs that would later become big hits.
-At the time, she was one of the few female music directors in AM top 40; Kal Rudman, editor of the Friday Morning Quarterback, a music trade publication, referred to her as "the number one music director in the United States."
+At the time, she was one of the few female music directors in AM Top 40; CKLW's listenership reached across the Detroit–Windsor transborder region, and Kal Rudman, editor of the music trade publication Friday Morning Quarterback, described Trombley as "the number one music director in the United States."

 She broke numerous artists such as Alice Cooper, Aerosmith, and Bob Seger, who later wrote a song about her entitled "Rosalie".

-Her influence as a music director later led to an annual award being named after her.
+Her influence as a music director later led to an annual award for women in broadcasting being named after her.

 Early life

 Trombley was born in Leamington, Ontario.
 She worked for Bell Canada while in high school.